 Direct mail is less expensive than broadcast advertising and is more easily measured for gauging return on investment.

 But to achieve your Direct Mail ROI goals, you’ve got to cover all of the basics.
-That’s where a strong partner such as Bluegrass Mailing, Data, Fulfillment can help.
+That’s where a strong partner such as Bluegrass Integrated Communications can help.
 With 35 years of direct mail ROI experience, Bluegrass has the team and experience to launch a successful direct mail campaign.

 The challenges in direct mail are numerous.
 Savvy consumers have learned to tune out pitches that are noisy and weak.
 Your direct mail marketing campaign must include a quick, simple, visually-appealing message with an attention-grabbing headline.

 You’ll need a solid offer and a clear call to action.
 What two or three benefits will the customer enjoy by taking that action?
 Another thing – be certain to talk more about the customer, not your company.
 Don’t brag too much.
 That’s a turn-off.
 Instead, explain why your product or service will help your customer.

 Acquiring or assembling your own high-quality mailing list is a crucial campaign step.
 Those who supply mailing lists can divide them up numerous ways such as zip code, age, income, lifestyle and buying patterns using various demographic and psychographic data.

 It’s smart to include a tracking discount code on the return card so you can analyze how well your list worked and what adjustments are needed for future mailings.
 Add an expiration date for the special offer or an easy-to-remember URL.